 What You Need to Know About Sodomy Laws in California

 Anal sex used to be criminalized in all 50 states.
-With the rise of LGBT activism, this has fortunately changed (for the most part).
-Here’s everything you need to know about sodomy laws in California.
+Thanks to modern society and the rise of LGBT activism throughout the country, the court sought out to change sodomy laws.

 A 2003 Supreme Court decision ruled that systematically criminalizing sodomy is unconstitutional.
 Sodomy, or anal copulation, is now perfectly legal in California.
 California residents, no matter their sexual orientation or gender, are legally allowed to engage in anal sex.